Pros and Cons, Cost, and Side Effects to Neurofeedback

 However, it is not uncommon for individuals to report feeling tired following a typical neurofeedback session.
 This is often quickly resolved with a restful nap or relaxation.

-For those who use wet caps, which utilize gel, some children or adults with sensitive skin may experience an allergic reaction, but this is uncommon.
-While most of the gel used with wet caps is attempted to be wiped out, individuals with longer hair may need to wash the gel out following the session, which may serve as a minor inconvenience.
+Some children or adults with sensitive skin may develop an allergic response while using wet caps, which use gel, but this is unusual.
+While most of the gel used with wet caps is intended to be removed, those with longer hair might need to wash the gel out after the session, which could be a slight annoyance.

 Another negative aspect of neurofeedback is cost.
 Each individual session is likely to cost over $100 dollars and very few healthcare insurance plans are likely to cover neurofeedback treatment.
 The average course of treatment usually consists of 30 sessions and may cost $3,000 or more.
 However, some providers may offer payment plans or packages to help make the treatment more affordable.